Docker Machine Executor autoscale configuration

 To speed up your jobs, GitLab Runner provides a cache mechanism where selected directories and/or files are saved and shared between subsequent jobs.

-This is working fine when jobs are run on the same host, but when you start using the GitLab Runner autoscale feature, most of your jobs run on a new (or almost new) host, which executes each job in a new Docker container.
+This mechanism works fine when jobs are run on the same host.
+However, when you start using the GitLab Runner autoscale feature, most of your jobs run on a new (or almost new) host.
+This new host executes each job in a new Docker container.
 In that case, you can’t take advantage of the cache feature.

 To overcome this issue, together with the autoscale feature, the distributed runners cache feature was introduced.